 Winner of the 1985 Kentucky Derby

-Based on various Facebook posts, I wanted to focus on the tiny steps to recovering from spiritual trauma.
-By spiritual trauma, I define it as an occurrence in which an institution of the Church have smothered the faith of the Christian.
+Based on various Facebook posts and recent events, I wanted to focus on the tiny steps to recovering from spiritual trauma caused by people and institutions within the Church.
 It can last for years and if not addressed holistically, may cause spiritual and physical death.
 I am a survivor of such trauma and it took many years for me to recover.
-These posts are small and will contain addenda over time.
+I am still dealing with the effects, and I still do these things to get over these episodes.
+The Facebook posts are small and will contain addenda over time.
 This is NOT a comprehensive guide, but it is a starting point to recovery.

 Several disclaimers: I am NOT a professional.
 This is just advice from a survivor that may work for you.
 You do need the help of mental health professionals and clergy.
 I urge you to seek help.
 And if you are suicidal, STOP READING AND CALL A SUICIDE HOTLINE.

-I am writing this from a Confessional Lutheran, High Church perspective.
-I worship in a very liturgical congregation and my theology can be explained in heavy detail from the Book of Concord.
+I am writing this from a classical Christian perspective.
+I worship in a liturgical congregation and most of my theology is drawn from the Book of Concord.
 I espouse the use of Liturgy and Sacraments as agents of healing as well as using traditional devotion tools in order to meditate upon Christ.